Civilian casualty ratio: 2023–2025 Gaza war

 The casualty counts from the Gaza war vary.
 It is estimated that of the nearly 1,200 people killed on October 7, 68% were civilians giving a casualty ratio of 2.1:1.
 Israel's bombing and invasion of Gaza Strip has killed over 70,000 Palestinians, and is ongoing.
 Women and children are estimated to be 60–70% of the casualties.
 After adding civilian adult men, most sources estimate that 80% of all Palestinians killed in Gaza Strip are civilians, giving a civilian casualty ratio of 4:1.
 The IDF claims the civilian casualty ratio is 1.4:1, without providing any evidence, though some observer say the IDF counts all military-age male fatalities as combatants.
-A leaked classified IDF database of known Hamas and PIJ fighters dated May 2025 (at which point the Gaza health ministry had recorded roughly 53,000 total deaths) listed 8,900 named fighters believed killed or likely killed; this figure doesn't include those "who were killed but could not be identified by name, Gazans who took part in fighting but were not officially members of Hamas or PIJ, nor political figures in Hamas such as mayors and government ministers whom Israel also considers legitimate targets (in violation of international law)", indicating 17% of those dead were known to the IDF as combatants.
+A classified IDF database of known Hamas and PIJ fighters dated May 2025 (at which point the Gaza health ministry had recorded roughly 53,000 total deaths) listed 8,900 named fighters believed killed or likely killed; this figure doesn't include those "who were killed but could not be identified by name, Gazans who took part in fighting but were not officially members of Hamas or PIJ, nor political figures in Hamas such as mayors and government ministers whom Israel also considers legitimate targets (in violation of international law)", indicating 17% of those dead were known to the IDF as named combatants.
 If accurate, the implied civilian share of 83% would be unusually high by contemporary wartime standards.

 For mathematical inconsistencies in the IDF data, and further criticism, see Casualties of the Israel–Hamas war – Israeli military claims.